-Director Ken Loach, who won a British Academy Film Award (BAFTA) last Sunday (12 February) for Outstanding British Film will launch the Oxford Human Rights Festival next month.
+Director Ken Loach, who won a British Academy Film Award (BAFTA) earlier this month (12 February) for Outstanding British Film will launch the Oxford Human Rights Festival next month.

 The annual Oxford Human Rights Festival is in its 15th year and has become a significant event at the University.

 Ken Loach will be visiting Oxford Brookes to launch the festival with a screening of his hard-hitting film I, Daniel Blake which in addition to picking up a BAFTA also won the Palme d’Or at the 2016 Cannes Film Festival and won the Audience Award at both the Locarno International Film Festival and the San Sebastián International Film Festival last year.

 He will introduce the film and also take part in an audience Q&A session.
 The event takes place on Tuesday 14 March from 6.00pm – 9.00pm in the John Henry Brookes Lecture Theatre, Headington Campus.
 The event is now full booked, but there is a waiting list for tickets, visit EventBrite.

 Paul Inman, Pro Vice-Chancellor said: “We are very excited to welcome Ken Loach to Oxford Brookes University to kick off the Oxford Human Rights Festival.